gfox72/DOCTEST/MAN-1.md

 <img align="left" src="/ASSETS/MAN-1/DERO_WALLET_CREATE.png" width="480">

 Once you provided this information and selection of language, your wallet will be created.
 In case a technical issue would prevent you to use or retrieve your wallet file, you can restore it from the blockchain by using a so called SEED.
-A SEED is a set of 25 words which **allows to obtain full access to your wallet funds so as stated by the interface, write them down and store them in a safe place.** The SEED in the example above starts with the words *argue nylon tamper* etc.
+A SEED is a set of 25 words which **allows to obtain full access to your wallet funds so as stated by the interface, write them down and store them in a safe place.** The SEED in the screenshot above starts with the words *argue nylon tamper* etc.

-You have now created your wallet file ready for use, see next step how to sync your wallet.
+You have now created your wallet file ready for use, see next step how to sync your wallet to the DERO blockchain.

 :exclamation: To stop using your wallet, it's advised to close the application by selecting 0 from the menu, this will allow the application to store its last state before shutting down.